oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

     ![Create bucket](./images/create-bucket.png "Create bucket")

-3. Name it by following the name convention:
+3. Name it by following this naming convention:
 * **"ocw23-OCI-bucket-XXX"** where "XXX" is your student number.

 Select the option **Encrypt using customer-managed keys**.
 Once you select that option, new fields to be filled will appear.